MarcoLillx/TuringMachines/README.md

 # TuringMachines
-Turing Machines for my Computer Science course
+Turing Machines for my Calcolability and Complexity course (2020/2021)